bwack/Versa64Cart/README.md

 # Eagle and KiCad design files
 I have put the rev 1.1 in a separate folder in case someone wants to use the kicad files as a template.
-Rev. 1.2 was designed by Sven Petersen in eagle.
+Rev. 1.2 and onwards is designed by [Sven Petersen](https://github.com/svenpetersen1965 "Sven's github repository!") in eagle.
 It is a complete redrawn schematic and layout.

 # Quick Guide